 If you live in a state whose tax laws do not conform to the federal tax treatment of REITs, even if we do not do business in that state, cash distributions to you may be characterized as ordinary income rather than capital gains for purposes of computing your state taxes.
-You should consult with your tax advisor concerning the state tax consequences of an investment in our REIT common shares.
+You should consult with your tax advisor concerning the state tax consequences of an investment in our common shares.

 Capital gains distributions to non-U.S. shareholders are generally subject to withholding.
 We anticipate that substantially all of our cash distributions which are taxable to you will be treated as capital gains.
-Under the provisions of the Foreign Investment in Real Property Tax Act, which apply to non-U.S. shareholders, capital gain distributions are generally subject to withholding at a rate of 35%.
+Under provisions of the Code which apply to non-U.S. shareholders, capital gain distributions attributable to sales or exchanges by us of U.S. real property interests are generally subject to withholding at a rate of 35%.